meowstrapper/DroidBlox/README.md

 - [ ] Figure out how to set assets
 - [x] Make the UX Design with KivyMD
 - [ ] Optimize things

+## Why do I need to login to Discord to use RPC?
+The android version of Discord currently doesn't have a way to set your presence—instead, DroidBlox will connect to Discord and changes your presence just like [Kizzy](https://github.com/dead8309/Kizzy)

 # WHY IS IT PYTHON!1!!
 ITS SO SLOW YK???
 I only know python, ehh..
 Feel free to recreate my project in Kotlin, Java, or other languages with credits by linking this github repository at yours.